Iskandeur/CPTS/Notes/Web Enumeration.md

 ## Directory Enumeration

 After discovering a web application, it is always worth checking to see if we can uncover any hidden files or directories on the webserver that are not intended for public access.
-We can use a tool such as `[[ffuf]]` or `[[GoBuster]]` to perform this directory enumeration.
-Sometimes we will find hidden functionality or pages/directories exposing sensitive data that can be leveraged to access the web application or even remote code execution on the web server itself.
+Directory and file discovery involves searching for files and directories on a web server, particularly those not linked from the main page and potentially missed by standard web crawling.
+The aim is to uncover hidden administrative portals, configuration files, source code repositories, or other sensitive data left accessible due to misconfiguration or lack of proper access controls.
+We can use a tool such as [[ffuf]] or [[GoBuster]] to perform this directory enumeration.
+Sometimes we will find hidden functionality or pages/directories exposing sensitive data that can be leveraged to access the web application or even the underlying web server.

 ## Web Enumeration Techniques

 ### Banner Grabbing / Web Server Headers

 In the last section, we discussed [[Banner Grabbing]] for general purposes.
 Web server headers provide a good picture of what is hosted on a web server.
 They can reveal the specific application framework in use, the authentication options, and whether the server is missing essential security options or has been misconfigured.
-We can use `[[cURL]]` to retrieve server header information from the command line. `[[cURL]]` is another essential addition to our penetration testing toolkit, and familiarity with its many options is encouraged.
+We can use [[cURL]] to retrieve server header information from the command line. [[cURL]] is another essential addition to our penetration testing toolkit, and familiarity with its many options is encouraged.

 ```shell-session
 Iskandeur@htb[/htb]$ curl -IL https://www.inlanefreight.com